Survival Estimation for Missing not at Random Censoring Indicators based on Copula Models: Generalized Censoring Indicator

-\subsection{Asymptotic properties}
+\subsection{Asymptotic Properties}

-In this section, we derive the asymptotic properties of the estimator $\widehat{F}_n$.
-We also assume from now on that $x\in S_X$ defines a fixed reference position.
-Due to the regression context, we need some H\"older-type conditions on the distribution functions $H$, $H^u$, $H^u_p$, $F$ and on the density function $f$ of the covariate $X$.
-Let $\Vert \cdot \Vert$ be any norm in $\mathbb{R}^p$.\\
+In this section, we derive and discuss the asymptotic properties of the estimator $\widehat{F}_n$.
+We also assume from now on that $x\in\text{int}(S_X)$ defines a fixed reference position such that $f(x)>0$.
+Due to the regression context, we need some H\"older-type conditions on the distribution functions $H$, $H^u$, $H^u_p$, $F$ and on the density function $f$.
+Let $\Vert \cdot \Vert$ be any norm on $\mathbb{R}^p$.\\

-{\bf Assumption $(\mathcal{H})$.} There exist $0<\eta,\eta' \le 1$ and $c>0$ such that for any $t,s \in\mathbb{R}$ and any $x_1,x_2\in\mathcal{S}_X$,
+{\bf Assumption $(\mathcal{H})$.} There exist $0<\eta,\eta' \le 1$ and $c>0$ such that for any $t,s \in\mathbb{R}$ and any $x_1,x_2\in S_X$,

 Also, some common assumptions on the kernel function as well as the continuity of $G$ need to be imposed.\\